czgaotian/notion-next-base/README.md

 set following environment variables:

-- `NEXT_PUBLIC_NOTION_PAGE_ID` (Required): The ID of the Notion page you previously shared to the web, usually has 32 digits after your workspace address
+- `NEXT_PUBLIC_NOTION_PAGE_ID` (Required): The ID of the Notion page you previously shared to the web, usually has 32 digits after your workspace address.

 <details><summary>Wait for a second, what is Page ID？</summary>
   <img src="/resources/pageId.png?raw=true">